 Since structural (location, adding physical features was limited by budget), we started with creating Pavilion Ambassadors whose primary job was to seek out parents and interact and show them what they could do and where they could sit and watch.
-A simple thing like providing seating, free WiFi and cell phone chargers was a strong start.
+A simple thing like providing seating, a vending machine, free WiFi, and cell phone chargers at each seat, was a strong start.
 We also expanded activities so they were adult-friendly (short and tall door openings and stronger supports), and also created a variety of games for both adults and the children.
 Later, we added early evening adult events with free kid-sitting in a glass enclosed room.
 The adults could have snacks and wine while the kids did … well, whatever they do …

 That was just the beginning.
-We put together a new social media outreach program and an event program once a month were both parents and children could become involved in things like butterfly theater, night hikes, camp nights, animal tracking and educational events, geo-caching days, and more.
+We put together a new social media outreach program and an event program once a month where both parents and children could become involved in things like butterfly theater, night hikes, camp nights, animal tracking, educational events, geo-caching days, and more.

 We started an email marketing campaign series, designed new graphic materials, maps and newsletters.